 Laura Matthews - Therapy in Nature (BACP Accred)

-I am an genuine and warm therapist offering a safe space for you to explore your feelings and experiences whatever they may be.
-Client's come to me often feeling lost or overwhelmed.
+Thank you for visiting my profile and considering working with me.
+I am a calm and an experienced therapist who endeavours to provide a safe and authentic relationship for client's whilst walking in nature.
+Client's come to me often feeling lost or overwhelmed, anxious, depressed or dissatisfied with some area of their life.
 They share that they want to re-connect with themselves and their life goals.
 I'm experienced in facilitating clients in restoring balance in their life, recognising and validating feelings and working through stress and anxiety.
 I am also help clients with low mood and relationship struggles as well as eating issues.
+I am a highly experienced eating disorders psychotherapist who has worked within both adult and child settings in this area.
+I also work with depression and anxiety within the NHS.

 More about the walking and talking: